License to Wed

-License to Wed is a 2007 American romantic comedy film directed by Ken Kwapis.
-Starring Robin Williams, Mandy Moore and John Krasinski, with Christine Taylor, Eric Christian Olsen and Josh Flitter in supporting roles.

-The plot tells the story of a reverend who puts an engaged couple through a grueling marriage preparation course to see if they are meant to be married in his church.
+License to Wed is a 2007 American romantic comedy film directed by Ken Kwapis, and starring Robin Williams, Mandy Moore and John Krasinski, with Christine Taylor, Eric Christian Olsen and Josh Flitter in supporting roles.
+The plot tells the story of a clergyman who puts an engaged couple through a grueling marriage preparation course to see if they are meant to be married in his church.

-Released in theaters in the United States on July 3, 2007, by Warner Bros.
-Pictures, it received negative reviews from critics.
+License to Wed was released in the United States on July 3, 2007, by Warner Bros.
+Pictures.
+It received negative reviews from critics and grossed $70 million on a $35 million budget.